 What was meant to be an avenue for me to share my experiences and get some things off my chest turned into something I never expected.
-I anticipated my blog would grace the screens of a few close family and friends, and maybe some fellow stepmoms, if I were lucky.
+I anticipated my blog would grace the screens of a few close family and friends, and maybe some fellow stepmoms, if I was lucky.

 But over the past few years I've received countless emails from Stepmoms from all over the world craving the same support I was looking for when I first embarked on this Stepmom adventure.
-As it turns out, I wasn't the only Stepmom searching for candid, yet positive Step Parenting Support.
+As it turns out, I wasn't the only Stepmom searching for candid, yet positive Stepparenting Support.

-As I said above, someone once told me "the really important things in life don't come with a handbook"
+As I said above, someone once told me, "the really important things in life don't come with a handbook."

 That couldn't be more true when it comes to being a Stepmom.

 That night, over 5 years ago, I searched and searched the internet for some "Stepparenting Handbook" that resonated with me, but I couldn't find one.

 Jamie is a proud wife, mother and stepmom who has always been passionate about supporting others in living the best life possible.
 With a BA (Hons) in Psychology and a diploma in Social Services, prior to taking time off to welcome her daughter into the world, Jamie enjoyed her career in Child Protection.